brookshelley/brookshelley.github.com/books.md

     young _maybe_ lesbian near Boston, complete with mall life, and scoring drugs and alcohol.
 It's a short book, but I really liked it.

+66. **Oranges Are Not the Only Fruit** – Jeaneatte Winterson

+    This was a re-read, but dang.
+I'm excited to read the more real-life version of her story _Why Be Happy When You Can Be Normal_ soon.
+Growing up in a religious home, albeit a fortunately less zealous one as a queer woman this book meant a lot.

 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club